d99kris/stackusage/README.md

 Supported Platforms
 ===================
 Stackusage is primarily developed and tested on Linux, but basic functionality should work in macOS / OS X as well.
 Current version has been tested on:
-- OS X El Capitan 10.11
+- macOS Big Sur 11.0
-- Ubuntu 16.04 LTS
+- Ubuntu 20.04 LTS

 Limitation: On macOS / OS X this tool relies on code injection using DYLD_INSERT_LIBRARIES, which generally does not work with third-party applications in a standard system.
 Using it on (your own) applications built from source should work fine though.

 Installation
 ============